singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 = 4/5
 ```

-From here,getting the special case rules for independent events and for mutually  exclusive events is easy.
+From here, getting the special case rules for independent events and for mutually  exclusive events is easy.

 **Independence**